Xero64/pystdatm/README.md

 ## Python Package for Standard Atmosphere

-The set of functions follow International Standard Atmosphere model.
+The set of functions that follow International Standard Atmosphere model.

-*Note*: Currently only Troposphere supported and SI units.
+*Note*: Only SI units are supported.

 Sample Code:
 ``` python